Pyridoxine and pharmaconutrition

 Staff advise Mr ABP eats well.

 Mr ABP has been prescribed a proton pump inhibitor since admission ie 3 years and likely before then.
-There is increasing evidence that longterm (3+ years) proton pump inhibitor prescription is associated with -
+The evidence is increasing that longterm (3+ years) proton pump inhibitor prescription is associated with -

 • increased risk of dementia;